yhyu13/radiance-cascades-demo/README.md

 If Raylib is not installed on your machine, CMake will download and build Raylib for you in the build directory.

+Via command prompt:

 ```bash
 mkdir build
 cd build
 cmake ..
 ```

 This will generate a VS solution file (.sln) for you to use for compilation.

 Make sure to run any resulting .exe from the project root directory.